-The sensor must be mounted, so that it is pointing directly towards the floor with a deviation of maximum two degrees to avoid poor detection.
-The accuracy of the sensor mounting is proportional to the quality of the sensor detection.
+The sensor must be mounted, so that it is pointing directly towards the floor with a vertical deviation of maximum two degrees to avoid poor detection.
+The detection quality of a sensor is proportional to the mounting accuracy of this sensor.